IntegralPilot/breadcrumbs-rs/README.md

 init_with_handler(Box::new(MyLogHandler));
 ```

-Then, simply use the `log!` macro or its varients to log messages:
+Then, simply use the `log!` macro or its variants to log messages:
 ```rust
 use breadcrumbs::{log, log_level, log_channel, LogLevel};